IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 ``/api/access/datafile/$id``

 .. note:: Files can be accessed using persistent identifiers.
 This is done by passing the constant ``:persistentId`` where the numeric id of the file is expected, and then passing the actual persistent id as a query parameter with the name ``persistentId``.
 However, this file access method is only effective when the FilePIDsEnabled option is enabled, which can be authorized by the admin.
-For further information, refer to https://guides.dataverse.org/en/latest/installation/config.html?highlight=pidsenabled
+For further information, refer to `FilePIDsEnabled <https://guides.dataverse.org/en/latest/installation/config.html?highlight=pidsenabled>`_

   Example: Getting the file whose DOI is *10.5072/FK2/J8SJZB* ::